maritzadiaz77/ch10SVGG/README.md

 Click this link to view clip of logo generator:

 ## contributors
-Tutoring, class activities more specifically OOP lectures.
+Tutoring with Andres, class activities-OOP lectures.
 ## tests
 n/a